telerik/winforms-docs/calendar/features/column-and-row-headers.md

 __RadCalendar__ supports row and column headers that can be enabled by setting the __ShowRowHeaders__, __ShowColumnHeaders__ and __ShowViewSelector__ properties:

->caption The column/row headers and the view selector
+>caption Figure 1: The column/row headers and the view selector
 ![calendar-features-column-and-row-headers 001](images/calendar-features-column-and-row-headers001.png)

 {{source=..\SamplesCS\Calendar\ColumnRowHeaders.cs region=showingHeaders}}